rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Warning

-    Before a restoration, it is important to take time to think about and determine the most appropriate method to avoid mistakes.
+    Before a restoration, it is important to consider and determine the most appropriate method to avoid mistakes.

 Restorations are usually performed after a problem has occurred that needs to be resolved quickly.
 A poor restoration can, in some cases, make the situation worse.